 Methylcobalamin can be destroyed if exposed to light when in liquid form.
 This is why a dry supplement like this is best.
 You can keep it as powder for until you need it.
 And when you mix it with saline, you can immediately cover the vial with aluminum foil to block light and prevent destruction.

 This is not a retail product, simply a vial of methylcobalamin from a high quality, certified lab.
 This allows me to sell it for a really low price.
-Normally, you’d have to pay around $150-180 for 40,000mcg of methyl B12.
-I can sell it for $97, shipping included ;) The savings quickly add up if you’re one of the many with B12 deficiency who need to inject monthly for life.
+Normally, you’d have to pay more than $300 for 40,000mcg of methyl B12.
+I can sell it for $135, shipping included ;) The savings quickly add up if you’re one of the many with B12 deficiency who need to inject monthly for life.

 Frequently Asked Questions